LeatherbacksUMD/LeatherbacksUMD.github.io/README.md

 Blog posts go in tne `_posts` directory, while learning pages go in the `_learn` directory.
 Both of these types of pages are written in Markdown, a guide for which can be found [here](https://guides.github.com/features/mastering-markdown/).

 All blog posts must begin with what Jekyll calls "front matter", which is data that gives Jekyll some information about your page:

+Do not edit any files in folders that start with underscores.
+Your changes will be reverted.

 ```liquid
 ---